Are all solar panel systems the same?

 A ten year manufacturer’s defects warranty applies to all solar panels.
 The manufacturer reserves the right to ascertain the output of the solar panel using standard test conditions.

-Installation: Australian law requires that all systems have to be installed by Clean Energy Council certified electricians, and who carry all the necessary public liability, & workers compensation insurance.
+Australian law requires that all systems have to be installed by Clean Energy Council Accredited Installers, and who carry all the necessary public liability, & workers compensation insurance.
 They must have undertaken BSCE solar accreditation & training enabling them to install solar PV systems.

 How much does it cost to Install a system?